2014 Broadcasters’ Calendar

 John K. Hane

-Mr. Hane is a counsel in the law firm’s Communications practice and is located in the Washington, DC office.
+John Hane is a partner in the law firm’s Communications practice and is located in the Washington, DC office.
 He concentrates on transactions, spectrum licensing and special projects in electronic media, satellite and wireless communications.
 He writes and speaks often on broadcast, spectrum and technology issues, and is frequently quoted in communications and technology industry trade press on matters ranging from spectrum allocations to television program carriage.
 Mr. Hane has been quoted in The Wall Street Journal, the Los Angeles Times, The Washington Post, and other leading newspapers.

 Mr. Hane has represented many television broadcasters in signal carriage negotiations and related litigation.
 He was co-lead of the Pillsbury team that secured landmark decisions at the FCC and in Federal Court in Mediacom v.
 Sinclair.Mr.
 Hane has developed a unique portfolio of experience in the law, business and technology of media distribution and satellite communications and has achieved success in a number of complex spectrum allocation and licensing proceedings.
 As NBC's Washington Counsel in the 1990s he played key roles in NBC's successful efforts to eliminate outdated FCC regulations and enable the transition to digital television broadcasting.